-The purpose of the Safe Routes to School program is to increase the number of children walking and biking to school safely.
+The purpose of the Safe Routes to School (SRTS) program is to increase the number of children walking and biking to school safely.
 All projects must be within two-miles of primary, middle or high school (K-12).

 Please do not include pictures, letters of support or other unsolicited supporting detail.

-Applications must be received by midnight May 4, 2012.
+Applications must be received by midnight May 5, 2014.